-Students will examine the staffing requirements that will meet the needs and objectives of the business and contribute to productivity and effectiveness.
-They research the processes undertaken by the business with relation to the recruitment, selection and induction of staff.
-Students consider the opportunities that the skills and capabilities of staff can contribute to the business, the legal obligations that must be addressed and the relationship between employers and employees within a business.
+Staff, as one of the greatest assets of a business, are an important consideration during the establishment phase.
+The quantity and quality of staff has a direct link to business productivity and the achievement of business objectives.
+In this area of study students consider staffing requirements that will meet the needs of a business and contribute to productivity and achievement of business objectives.
+They research the processes undertaken by the business in relation to the recruitment, selection and induction of staff.
+Students consider the opportunities that the skills and capabilities of staff can offer a business, the legal obligations that must be addressed in relation to staff, and the relationship between employers and employees within a business.

-On completion of this unit the student should be able to explain the importance when establishing a business of complying with legal requirements and financial record keeping, and establishing effective policies and procedures.

-On completion of this unit the student should be able to explain the importance of establishing a customer base and a marketing presence to achieve the objectives of the business, analyse effective marketing and public relations strategies and apply these strategies to business-related case studies.

-On completion of this unit the student should be able to discuss the staffing needs for a business and evaluate the benefits and limitations of management strategies in this area from both an employer and an employee perspective.
+- On completion of this unit the student should be able to outline the key legal requirements and financial recordkeeping considerations when establishing a business, and explain the importance of establishing effective policies and procedures to achieve compliance with these requirements. - 2.
+On completion of this unit the student should be able to explain how establishing a customer base and a marketing presence supports the achievement of business objectives, analyse effective marketing and public relations strategies and apply these strategies to business-related case studies. - 3.
+On completion of this unit the student should be able to discuss the importance of staff to a business, discuss the staffing needs for a business, and evaluate staff-management strategies from both an employer and staff perspective.

-May include:
+For this unit students are required to demonstrate three outcomes.
+As a set these outcomes encompass the areas of study in the unit.
+Suitable tasks for assessment in this unit may be selected from the following:

-- Case study analysis
+- a case study analysis

-- Business Research
+- short-answer and extended-answer structured questions

+- a business research report

+- an interview with and a report on a chosen business

-- Development of a business plan
+- · a school-based, short-term business activity

-- Business simulation exercise
+- a business simulation exercise

-- Essay

-- Test

-- Analytical exercises

-- Media analysis
+- an essay

-- Investigation and report
+- a business survey and analysis

+- a media analysis.

-Unit 3 - Managing a business
+Unit 3: Managing a business

-Do you have an interest in working in the "big end of town" or are you looking toward a career in human resources or customer relations?
-If so, Business Management may be the subject for you.
-The unit explores the key processes and issues concerned with managing a business efficiently and effectively to achieve the business objectives.
-Students examine the different types of businesses and their respective objectives.
-They consider corporate culture, management styles, management skills and the relationship between each of these.
-Students investigate strategies to manage both staff and business operations to meet objectives.
-Students develop an understanding of the complexity and challenge of managing businesses and through the use of contemporary business case studies from the past four years have the opportunity to compare theoretical perspectives with current practice.
+In this unit students explore the key processes and considerations for managing a business efficiently and effectively to achieve business objectives.
+Students examine different types of businesses and their respective objectives and stakeholders.
+They investigate strategies to manage both staff and business operations to meet objectives, and develop an understanding of the complexity and challenge of managing businesses.
+Students compare theoretical perspectives with current practice through the use of contemporary Australian and global business case studies from the past four years.

-Business Foundations
+Business foundations

-Students will study key characteristics of businesses and their stakeholders.
-They will investigate potential conflicts between and the different demands of stakeholders on a business.
-As well as examine a range of management styles and management skills that may be used when managing a business and apply these to contemporary business case studies
+Students delve into the key characteristics of businesses and their stakeholders.
+Students investigate potential conflicts between the different demands of stakeholders on a business.
+They examine corporate culture and a range of management styles and management skills that may be used when managing a business, and apply these to contemporary business case studies from the past four years.